-We have been working closely with parents and carers of children and young people with special education needs and disabilities (SEND) to improve services.
-Last year we worked with partners and parents to design and carry out a further survey to gauge people's experiences and views of our SEND services, as well as exploring how we might increase uptake of personal health budgets to provide greater choice and flexibility of care to those eligible.
+We are working closely with parents of children and young people with special education needs and disabilities (SEND) to improve services.
+This year we have worked with partners and parents to design and carry out a further survey to gauge people's experiences and views of our SEND services, as well as exploring how we might increase uptake of personal health budgets to provide greater choice and flexibility of care to those eligible.